Billings, Montana: St. Vincent Regional Hospital

+Billings Clinic

 Billings Clinic started in 1911 as the general practice of Dr. Arthur J. Movius.
 By 1939, three new general practitioners had joined Dr. Movius's practice and the name was changed to The Billings Clinic.
 Billings Deaconess Hospital (founded in 1907) merged with Billings Clinic in 1990 to form the current hospital.
 Billings Clinic now employs over 4,500 people, including nearly 600 physicians, and is one of the largest employers in Montana.
 In January 2013, Billings Clinic was added to the Mayo Clinic Care Network, only the 12th hospital nationally to be added to the network and the only such health system in Montana.
 In 2023, Billings Clinic became the first Level I Trauma Center in Montana and Wyoming, covering a region of nearly 550 miles.

-Other medical facilities include the Northern Rockies Radiation Oncology Center, Rimrock Foundation (addiction treatment both inpatient and outpatient), Advanced Care Hospital of Montana (a 40-bed long-term acute-care hospital), South Central Montana Mental Health Center, Billings VA Community-Based Outpatient Clinic, Billings Clinic Research Center (pharmaceutical field trials, osteoporosis are two long-time focuses), Billings MRI, City/County Public Health's Riverstone Health, HealthSouth Surgery Center and Physical Therapy offices, Baxter/Travenol BioLife plasma collection center, and many independent practices.

 Public safety

 The Billings Police Department is the main law enforcement agency in Billings.
 It is the largest city police force in Montana, with about 162 sworn officers and 80 civilian employees.
 There are nine police beats.

 The Billings Fire Department was founded in 1883 as a volunteer fire company named the Billings Fire Brigade.
 The Yellowstone Hook and Ladder Company was founded in 1886; that company was disbanded in 1888 after the mayor criticized the group for how that handled a fire, leaving the town without a fire department for almost six months.
 The last volunteer fire company, Maverick Hose Company, served as the city's fire department until 1918.
 The modern fire department has eight stations, employs 179 people, and received a class two rating by ISO.